selemondev/vscode-shadcn-svelte/README.md

  </h1>
 </p>

-This VSCode extension enables you to install [shadcn/svelte](https://shadcn-svelte.com) components directly from your IDE ✨.
+This VSCode Extension enables you to install [shadcn/svelte](https://shadcn-svelte.com) components directly from your IDE ✨.

 ## Initialize the Shadcn/Svelte CLI